Chris Keating

-Christopher Paul Keating (born October 12, 1957) is an American former professional football linebacker in the National Football League (NFL) for the Buffalo Bills and Washington Redskins.
-He played college football at the University of Maine.
+Christopher Paul Keating (born October 12, 1957) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Buffalo Bills and Washington Redskins.
+He played college football for the Maine Black Bears.

 Keating worked in the investment management industry after retiring from football in 1986 and remained in that field until 2022 when he began his transition to becoming a certified mediator.
 He now practices mediation and provides special consulting services in the investment management field.